For Immediate Release 4/02/2020 | Compiled by AME Media Services

 Art Maxwell’s short story on blood donation — recently featured in the Northern California Red Cross Volunteer Newsletter — began when a nurse practitioner told him he has a really rare blood type: AB Negative.
 She said that if he decided to help others in need, he would be a great asset at the Red Cross blood bank.
 “I had a very young son, who would come with me as I donated blood and watch the whole show with big eyes!
 Later, he came on his 16th birthday — the first day he was eligible — to donate for the first time.”

-In a noteworthy milestone, Art will also be joined by son Kyle Maxwell on Saturday, March 28th at 10:30 AM, as the Father-Son Apheresis Duo donate both platelets and plasma together at the Oakland Blood Center of the American Red Cross and Art Maxwell — Apheresis Hero — hits the 40 gallon mark.
+In a noteworthy milestone, regional history will be made on Saturday, April 4 at 10:30 AM; as Art Maxwell — Apheresis Hero — donates both platelets and plasma at the Oakland Blood Center of the American Red Cross and hits the 40 gallon mark.
 A record!

 Because there is a severe platelet shortage, Art says he will continue to lead efforts to drive others to get into the game or play harder if they are already blood-platelet or plasma donors.
 He asks, “What if everybody gave the most they could of the best thing they have to offer as often as possible?”